 These regularly-scheduled events are hosted at the WCCW by our community members.
 A great way for newcomers to get to know the WCCW!
-All community programs are free or donation based.
+All community programs are free or low-cost.

 Hosted by Carolyn Pennypacker Riggs